Exploring Continual Fine-Tuning for Enhancing Language Ability in Large Language Model

+Our evaluation suite spans diverse linguistic phenomena and reasoning skills to comprehensively assess language understanding, generation, and problem-solving.
+It also incorporates parallel benchmarks for English and multilingual ability, enabling direct cross-lingual comparison.
+Further details are provided in \S \ref{app: eval details}.

-To evaluate our models on TA and LA, we use \emph{LM-Evaluation-Harness}\footnote{\url{github.com/EleutherAI/lm-evaluation-harness}}, which is a unified framework for zero/few-shot evaluations of LLMs.
-For both task and language ability, we use \textbf{zero-shot} evaluation.
-For additional details on the training setup, code, and evaluation tasks, we refer the reader to the Appendix (\S \ref{app::training}).
+To evaluate our models on EA and MA, we use \emph{LM-Evaluation-Harness}\footnote{\url{github.com/EleutherAI/lm-evaluation-harness}}, which is a unified framework for zero/few-shot evaluations of LLMs.
+For both English and multilingual ability, we use \textbf{zero-shot} evaluation.
+For additional details on the training setup, code, and evaluation tasks, refer to \S \ref{app::training}.